Philogy/philogy.github.io/_posts/2023-03-16-selector-switches.md

 and each block being padded to 16 bytes large the function dispatcher alone is 4.1 kB large 🤯.
 However, this is a worthy tradeoff to me as the cost of the contract's size is one-time and paid at deployment vs. the runtime gas cost which will continuously be paid by all users of METH.

+> **Update**:
+> METH has moved to using the "padded function" approach whereby each destination is 64-bytes large,
+> blowing up the contract's size to 16kB (the majority of which is padding).
+This is mainly to allow
+> for `JUMPI` reuse between the selector-check and other checks.
+Due to certain functions being
+> larger than 64-bytes they overflow into the next block meaning certain unimplemented selectors
+> will revert exceptionally (using all gas) rather than being simply reverted.
+{: .prompt-info}

 ## Efficient Function Dispatchers Post EIP-4200